nitin88/ssb-dbgen/README.md

 1. Removed: Snowflake tables such as `NATION` and `REGION`
 2. Removed: The `PARTSUPP` table
 3. Denormalized/Removed: The `ORDERS` table - data is denormaized into `LINEORDER`
-4. Expanded/Modified/Renamed: The fact table `LINEITEM` is now `LINEORDER`; many of its fields have been added/removed, including fields denormalized from the ORDER table.
+4. Expanded/Modified/Renamed: The fact table `LINEITEM` is now `LINEORDER`; many of its fields have been added/removed, including fields denormalized from the `ORDERS` table.
 5. Added: A `DATE` dimension table
 6. Modified: Removed and added fields in existing dimension tables (e.g. `SUPPLIER`)
 7. `LINEORDER` now has data cross-reference for supplycost and revenue